An advantageous history

 Scotland has a long history of developing floating systems with over 50 years of oil and gas heritage and innovation to our name.
 This expertise is now being put to further use in the floating offshore wind sector.

 Scotland is a world leader in the deployment of floating wind with two of the world's largest operational floating wind farms, Hywind Scotland and Kincardine.
 Three more have planning permission from the Scottish Government, Pentland and Salamander are both 100MW projects and will be aiming to secure Contract for Difference (CFD) awards in the up and coming UK Allocation Round 7 (AR7) later this year (2025).
-The third project is the 560MW Green Volt wind farm, part of the INTOG leasing round, which has already secured a CFD in AR6 and will become the world's first commercial scale floating wind farm when built in 2027.
+The third project is the 560MW Green Volt wind farm, part of the INTOG leasing round, which has already secured a CFD in AR6 and will become the world's first commercial scale floating wind farm when completed some time prior to 2030.

 Floating Wind Projects with Map